digital-skills-for-researchers/r-short-lesson/_episodes/01-starting-with-data.md

 ~~~
-# All columns from row 5
+# All columns of row 5
 dat[5, ]
 ~~~
 {: .r}